Ilyas-DL/GPU-Accelerated-Dropout-Ablation-Study-on-CIFAR10/README.md

 ## Results & Visualizations

 The following plots detail the Training Cross-Entropy Loss and Validation Accuracy across all configurations.
+All experiments performed with `torch.manual_seed(42)` for reproducibility.

 ![Dropout Ablation Hidden 128](plots/dropout_ablation_hidden_128.png)